 An Act relating to financial assistance from the Commonwealth for the purposes of housing.

-[Assented to 16 September 1981.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title and citation